Human Resources

 Receiving a request

-• You have any questions about the accommodation being requested (such as regarding duration, scope, necessity, workplace impact, or the employee’s ability to perform the position’s essential functions even with accommodation)
+• You have any questions about the requested accommodation (such as regarding duration, scope, necessity, workplace impact, or the employee’s ability to perform the position’s essential functions even with accommodation)

 • An employee tells you about a health problem that could impact their ability to perform their job but does not make a specific accommodation request

-You may not deny an individual’s request for reasonable accommodation without first consulting with the unit’s Human Resources Consultant, Medical Center’s Leave Specialist, or the Disabilities Services Office.
+You may not deny an individual’s request for reasonable accommodation without first consulting with the unit’s accommodation specialist.

 All responses to requests for accommodation must be documented, even if they are easily granted or for temporary or workspace modifications.
-Your HR consultant, Medical Center’s Leave Specialist, or the Disability Services Office can help you respond appropriately and document the accommodation process.
+Your accommodation specialist can help you respond appropriately and document the accommodation process.

-And though not all accommodations are approved, an accommodation request — and its possible alternatives — must be thoroughly evaluated prior to denial.
-Always speak with your HR consultant, Medical Center’s Leave Specialist, or the Disability Services Office prior to denying an accommodation request.
+Although not all accommodations are approved, an accommodation request — and its possible alternatives — must be thoroughly evaluated prior to denial.
+Always speak with your unit’s accommodation specialist prior to denying an accommodation request.

 Medical information

-You should not ask the employee for personal medical information or about the disability itself, your focus should be on the workplace modification being requested.
-The employee is not required to disclose medical information to their supervisor.
+You should not ask the employee for personal medical information or about the disability itself.
+Your focus should be on the workplace modification being requested.
+Employees are not required to disclose medical information to their manager.
 However, if an employee does choose to disclose such information, advise them that you will keep the information confidential, and redirect them to the appropriate resource if they have questions about accommodation procedures or policies.

 Return to top